I officially accept my nomination for a Libester award!

 - I have owned at least a hundred pairs of rings.
 I used to wear one on every finger.

-- I teach yoga but don't do handstands. …I’m not the most coordinated at the 'hot' yoga teaching poses.
+- I teach yoga but don't do handstands. …I’m not the most coordinated at the fancy Instagrammable yoga poses.
 I'm more in to down dogs and restorative poses.

-- I will kick your ass at 3 super cool things: curling, bowling and badminton. and I mean Wii bowling as well as real bowling too.
-I just happen to be pretty good at rolling a ball or rock that hits things down at the end.
-I beat a boy at a badminton tournament in high school, a pretty neato fact.
-Now if you want me to do any other sport than what is listed above, its a firm no.
+- I will kick your ass at 3 super cool things: curling, bowling and badminton.
+I just happen to be pretty good at rolling a ball or rock that hits things down at the other end.
+I beat a boy at a badminton tournament in high school, which is still one of my proudest moments to date in my whole life, and may only be surpassed by the birth of my first child.
+(Which hasn't happened yet!)

 - I have been to San Francisco, CA, Paris, France, and Frankfurt, Germany.
 And a lot of travelling within beautiful BC including the amazing Vancouver, Nelson and Whistler.

 - I was at Woodstock '69 in a past life.
-Confirmed by many a psychic.
+Confirmed by numerous psychics.
 Major accomplishment…I know!

 - I love bitter, salty and sweet.
 I can't handle spicy food.

 - I initially wanted to be a radio DJ for my life career.
 But the experience of 'corporate radio' made me want to gag.
-I'm a tough cookie: Beating out other girls in a classic rock station contest to fill in as a DJ, the very last leg of the competition required a bikini video.
+(Looking at you Rock101) I'm a tough cookie: Beating out other girls to further myself in a competition at the classic rock station to fill in as a DJ, the very last leg of the contest required a bikini video.
 I refused to do it, thus withdrawing myself out of the contest.
+Having morals sucks when it makes you lose out, but I couldn't get over the fact that my body has nothing to do with my voice skills or rock knowledge.

 11 questions I was asked…